 Pilares project: In 2008, we acquired 100% ownership of Pilares, with the intention of operating it as an open-pit facility.
 In 2011, the Board of Directors approved the development of the Pilares mine, with a budget of $136.3 million.
 Current mineralized material is estimated at 43.4 million tons with 0.789% of copper sulfide content and 0.077% copper oxide.
 We expect to increase copper production by 40,000 tons per year by sending mineral from the Pilares site to our La Caridad concentrator.
 Pilares is currently on hold while we solve a “right of way” issue with the local community.

-The new concentrator with molybdenum circuit project includes a concentrator with an estimated annual production capacity of 188,000 tons of copper, and a 1,850 tons capacity molybdenum plant.
-The project also is estimated to produce annually 2.3 million ounces of silver and 21,000 ounces of gold.
+The new concentrator with molybdenum circuit project includes a concentrator with an estimated annual production capacity of 188,000 tons of copper and a second molybdenum plant with a 2,600 ton capacity.
+In addition, the project is expected to produce annually 2.3 million ounces of silver and 21,000 ounces of gold.
 The total capital budget of the project is $1,383.6 million and through December 31, 2013 it has a 62.9% progress with an investment of $544.9 million.
 The project is expected to be completed in the first half of 2015.
 Four of the six ball mills acquired for the project have been installed; we are currently in the process of installing the remaining two.